sirixdb/sirixdb.github.io/docs/concepts.md

 Instead, from a storage point of view, it is desirable only to store the changes.
 As we'll see, it boils down to a trade-off between read and write performance.
 On the one hand, a page must be reconstructed in memory from scattered incremental changes.
 On the other hand, a storage system has to store more records than necessarily have changed to fast-track the reconstruction of pages in memory.

 ## How we built an Open Source storage system based on these observations from scratch
+SirixDB stores data in resources (the equivalent of relations/tables in relational database systems) within databases.
+A resource session allows starting a single read-write transaction per resource bound to the most recent revision.
+It's also possible to revert to any past state, whereas modifications and changes to the past revision, once committed, create a new revision.
+All revisions between the past revision and the former most recent revision are still available.
+Instead of the single read-write transaction, a resource session allows to begin N-concurrent read-only transactions bound to any revision (per default, the most recent revision).
+Instead of revision numbers, SirixDB also allows starting the transaction bound to a specific revision by a given timestamp.
+Logically the storage manager searches via binary search on a sorted array of timestamps for the first revision, which is closest to the given timestamp and greater.

 SirixDB stores per revision and page deltas.
 Due to the zero seek time of flash drives, SirixDB does not have to cluster data.
 It only ever clusters data during transaction commits.
 Data is written sequentially to log-structured storage.
 It is never modified in place.

 Database pages are copied to memory, updated, and synced to a file in batches.
 When a transaction commits, SirixDB flushes pages to persistent storage during a postorder traversal of the internal tree structure.